May 6, 2020

 Rollover accidents are more likely to result in fatalities than other types of crashes, according to the NHTSA.
 Fatal rollover crashes are often characterized by the failure to use restraints, causing occupants to be ejected from the vehicle.
 In a report by the National Center for Statistics and Analysis (NCSA), crash avoidance maneuvers, such as braking or steering, were not present in more than one-fourth of all fatal rollover accidents examined, indicating that drivers did not have enough time to react and take steps to prevent the crash.
 When they do not prove fatal, however, rollover accidents typically result in serious injuries.
 Common rollover crash injuries include:

 - Broken Bones

 - Traumatic Brain Injury (TBI)

 There are various ways plaintiffs can potentially go about recovering compensation for a rollover accident.
 For example, if a rollover accident was caused by defective tires, the injured party may be able to sue the tire manufacturer in a products liability lawsuit for defective design, manufacturing defect, or lack of adequate warnings or instructions.
 Also, rollover accidents caused by poor road conditions may give rise to a personal injury lawsuit against the responsible government entity.

-If you or a loved one was involved in a rollover accident, contact a Wilmington car accident lawyer at Rhoades & Morrow.
+If you or a loved one was involved in a rollover accident, contact a Delaware car accident lawyer at Rhoades & Morrow.
 We can help you determine the best course of legal action for your case.
 For a free consultation, contact us online or call us at 302-427-9500.
 Located in Wilmington, Bear, and Milford, Delaware, we serve clients throughout the state, including Middletown, Dover, Milford, Hillsborough, Lewes, Rehoboth, Elsmere, and Seaford.